WuJunde/checkoutfree/README.md

 # PyPanops
 The project is a python implementation of the person clustering algorithm in the check-out free grocery visual system.
-Details of the algorithm are introduced in the paper "An Efficient Person Clustering Algorithm for Open Checkout-free Groceries".
+Details of the algorithm are introduced in the paper [An Efficient Person Clustering Algorithm for Open Checkout-free Groceries](https://arxiv.org/abs/2208.02973).
 A large real-world dataset is released with project.

 ## Dataset Download